Media Optimization & Cloudimage

-Jahia provides a complete solution for media optimization: dynamic image resizing, CDN, and optimization using webp format.
+Jahia provides a complete solution for media optimization: dynamic image resizing, CDN delivery, and optimization using modern formats (e.g., WebP).
 Our solution is based on Cloudimage, a product created by Scaleflex.
-You do not need to create an account or buy Scaleflex Cloudimage directly, it is all managed by Jahia.
+You do not need to create an account or purchase Scaleflex Cloudimage directly; it is managed by Jahia.

-• Images are also automatically added to a CDN to ensure fast load time from anywhere worldwide.
+• Images are copied and served via a CDN to ensure fast load times worldwide.

-• Developers can also leverage transformations by adding URL parameters to the image, including filters, rotate, blur, watermark, etc...
+• Developers can also leverage transformations by adding URL parameters to the image (filters, rotation, blur, watermarks, etc.).

-This feature is optional.
-To activate it, contact your CSM and share the domain of the website where you want it deployed.
-The Jahia Support and Cloud team will then set up the module in a non-production environment so you can see the results for yourself and go live when you’re ready.
+This feature is optional and not enabled by default.
+To activate it, contact your Customer Success Manager (CSM) and share the domain of the website where you want it deployed.
+The Jahia Support/Cloud team will then set up the module in a non-production environment so you can see the results and go live when you’re ready.

-Out of scope / known limitation: Video and PDF files are unaffected.
+Out of scope/known limitation: videos and PDF files are not processed.

-The images are only optimized in live mode.
-In Jahia UI (Page Composer / Page Builder), or preview mode, image rendering doesn’t change.
+Images are only optimized in live mode.
+In the Jahia authoring UI (Page Composer/Page Builder) or in preview mode, image rendering doesn’t change.

 All images added in the HTML of your pages, including: